Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \subsection{Token-Passing-Transfer}

 The goal of \emph{Token-Passing-Transfer} is to ensure that every participating node's message is successfully transmitted.
-It is used in two different ways depending on if the application is wakep or multi-broadcast.
 When used for wakeup, the message that needs to be transmitted is a special \textit{wakeup} message (and some additional info) which allows neighboring nodes to wakeup.
 Here, all participating nodes are transmitting the same message and so all that is required is that all participating node successfully transmit this wakeup message once.
-When used for multi-broadcast, it is again used in two ways.
-The first way requires that a specific message be transmitted by each participating node and other messages heard are stored.
-We call such messages that need to be sent \textit{single-transmit} messages.
-The second way it is used requires that each participating node successfully transmits its message, if any, and successfully transmits any message heard during the execution of the procedure.
 We restate Theorem~\ref{the:tpt-works} and prove it now.

-\begin{reptheorem}{the:tpt-works} Assuming that the participating nodes are in a configuration characterized by Theorem~\ref{the1}, the \emph{Token-Passing-Transfer} procedure takes $O(n \lg N)$ rounds to complete and ensures two things: \begin{enumerate} \item If wakeup or single-transmit message needs to be sent, then each participating node successfully transmits the message.
-Further, any incoming messages are successfully heard. \item If number of participating nodes is bounded by $121$, then every participating node successfully transmits its message and every message it may hear during execution. \end{enumerate} \end{reptheorem}
+\begin{reptheorem}{the:tpt-works} Assuming that the participating nodes are in a configuration characterized by Theorem~\ref{the1}, the \emph{Token-Passing-Transfer} procedure takes $O(n \lg N)$ rounds to complete and ensures that each participating node successfully transmits the message. \end{reptheorem}

 \alglanguage{pseudocode}